Holiday Movie Tournament: What Film Deserves the Title of Best Romantic Holiday Movie?

 It's time for the next round of our Holiday Movie Tournament, where we want you to decide what is the Best Romantic Holiday Movie ever!

-You've already weighed in on three categories, with TK winning Best Family Holiday Movie, TK being crowned Best Classic Holiday Movie and TK making you laugh the most with Best Funny Holiday Movie.
+You've already weighed in on three categories, with How the Grinch Stole Christmas winning Best Family Holiday Movie, Home Alone being crowned Best Classic Holiday Movie and Elf making you laugh the most with Best Funny Holiday Movie.

 The winner of this category will join those three to contend for the ultimate title of Best Holiday Movie of all time!
 So, which romantic films are up for the honor?